-Francisca (Mary) Tikey m.
-(18 Jul 1894) St. Mary’s, Mosgiel, Thomas Blaney in a double wedding ceremony.
+Francisca (Mary) Tikey married on 18 July 1894 at St. Mary’s, Mosgiel to Thomas Blaney in a double wedding ceremony.
 They first lived on an orchard at Mosgiel until fire moved them to Fairfield.
 It is believed they lived at one time in the old Tikey house, across from the Walton School, then built a home further up from the Walton school.
-They had one son—Edward James.
+They had one son—Edward James (1902-1950).
 Tom worked for a time as a coalminer at Fairfield & Nightcaps.
 Mary was known as a great cook working for a hotel at one time.
-Mary & Tom moved to Port Chalmers where they resided with a Swede, Charlie Johanson, aboard the steamer “Kaikoraia”.
+Mary & Tom moved to Port Chalmers where they resided with a Swede, Charlie Johanson, aboard the steamer Kaikoraia.
 Alongside were two other steamers, which Tom was caretaker.
-During the second world war, both Tom, and son Ted as cabin boy, worked on the hospital ship “Maheno”.
-Mary died at Dunedin 6 Dec 1956 aged 87 and is buried at the Port Chalmers Cemetery.
+During the second world war, both Tom, and son Ted as cabin boy, worked on the hospital ship Maheno.
+Mary died at Dunedin on 6 December 1956 aged 87 and is buried at the Port Chalmers Cemetery.

 Frank Tikey married in 1900 at Oamaru to Annie Blackman (1878-1961) Oamaru.
 Family—Winton; Charlotte Martha (1901-1940), Nightcaps; Anne (1905-1968), Frederick William (1907-1964), Gladys Matilda (1908-1973), Scots Gap; May Harriett (1911-2003) & Riverton; Elizabeth Mabel (1913-1981).
 Frank worked as a coalminer and died at Dunedin on 15 September 1919 aged 47 and is buried at the Andersons Bay Cemetery, Dunedin.